What is the Ha Giang Loop?

 Legalities of Riding the Ha Giang Loop

 If you’re thinking of doing the Ha Giang Loop by yourself, it goes without saying that you must be experienced and able to handle a motorbike.
-Unlike other Southeast Asian countries (where you are road legal as long as you have an International Driving Permit and the appropriate motorbike license at home), in Vietnam, it is actually illegal to drive without a specific driving permit* – and it’s impossible for a traveller to acquire!
+Unlike other Southeast Asian countries (where you are road-legal as long as you have an International Driving Permit and the appropriate motorbike license at home), in Vietnam, it is actually illegal to drive without a specific driving permit – and it’s impossible for a traveller to acquire!

 This means that practically every foreigner you see driving a motorbike in Vietnam is actually doing so illegally, and therefore not insured.
 However, some travel insurance companies will insure you to ride a motorcycle, as long as you have the proper license back home.

-Plenty of backpackers do the Ha Giang Loop without the correct permits or licence.
+Plenty of backpackers do the Ha Giang Loop without the correct permits or licences.
 Remember that this is at your own risk.
 If you’re involved in an accident, you likely won’t be able to claim on your travel insurance, may have your motorbike impounded and be hit with a very hefty fine.

 Ha Giang Loop Packing List